vred/Annuit-Coeptis/README.md

 This is a working (private) development repository for Professor Marsic's Software Engineering Spring 2013 Class, Team 2.
 Entitled "Capital Games," this project will utilize the rails framework to create an online stock market fantasy platform for generating and participating in fantasy stock market leagues.
+Full docs are included in the "doc" folder.

 "Annuit Coeptis," or "he favors our endeavors," is printed on the back of every dollar bill.